How To Make A Difference To The World

 All the whining and complaining in the world is not going to make a difference to the world.
 It will only drain you of your precious energy from doing things that do make a difference.

 Instead of whining and complaining, seek to use the time more productively by engaging in activities that matter.
-When it comes to making a difference, nothing matters more than taking actions.
+When it comes to making a difference, nothing matters more than taking action.

 8. Lead the Way